A withdrawal is defined as exiting a course after the drop deadline and before the withdrawal deadline.

 Withdrawing from a Course

-Go to the top right of your screen and click the three horizontal lines next to your email address.
-Then, click Account.
+You can also access the menu by navigating to the top right of your screen and clicking the three horizontal lines next to your email address.
+Next, click Account.

 What can I do if the withdrawal deadline has passed?

 After the withdrawal deadline, students will receive a letter grade for the course.
 If your deadline has passed, we are here to support you academically!
 We recommend:

 - Reaching out to us to ask about completing a success plan

 - Asking our facilitators in your course's discussion community for help with the material

 We understand that life is unpredictable, and things may happen that make it difficult to keep up with your studies.
 So if you have experienced extenuating circumstances and wish to appeal for a late withdrawal, please fill out the Exception Request Survey.